timster/peewee-validates/docs/usage.rst

         class Meta:
             messages = {
-                'name_different': 'the names should be the same' }
+                'name_different': 'The names should be the same.'
+            }

 Adding Fields Dynamically